Gouthami-K/PwC-Power-BI-in-Data-Analytics-Virtual-Case-Experience/README.md

 Dataset: 01 Call-Center-Dataset\
 Creating a dashboard in Power BI for Manager that reflects all relevant Key Performance Indicators (KPIs) and metrics in the dataset.

-Possible KPIs include (to get you started, but not limited to):
+Possible KPIs include (to get started, but not limited to):

 ● Overall customer satisfaction\
 ● Overall calls answered/abandoned\